-Web modules within the Studio are able to log users' actions by invoking this REST method, as SPICES (the Consumption Platform) does.
+Client-side modules within the platform are able to log users' actions by invoking this method, as the Consumption Platform is already doing.

 3.2.5 Preference Management

 Preferences management allows a simple storage and retrieval of user and/or application based settings (key-value pairs).
 It is desirable that the system provides sufficient means for customisation according to the specific end user preferences, so that the end user experience is maximised.